simplyjarod/server/README.md

 ## iptables: accept http and myslq connections
 Run `./iptables-accept-http.sh` as **root** from the folder you have placed the file.
 Run `./iptables-accept-mysql.sh` as **root** from the folder you have placed the file.
-It is mandatory to have iptables installed previously (you can run [iptables.sh from my system repository] (https://github.com/simplyjarod/system/blob/master/iptables.sh)).
+It is mandatory to have iptables installed previously (you can run [iptables.sh from my system repository](https://github.com/simplyjarod/system/blob/master/iptables.sh)).